 Correct.
 One way that’s easy to understand what my brand of sex life coaching does is it’s like going to a culinary institute to become a gourmet chef.
 Another way of thinking of it is companies and individuals outsource to experts in given fields to reach goals, solve problems, and make their clients stronger in a much shorter period of time than is possible on their own.
 My brand of sex life consulting/coaching also provides clients more in-depth, sex-specific knowledge than what life coaches, relationship coaches, or dating coaches are trained for.
 Further, there are many highly personal details and issues that I am comfortable with handling and confident in resolving, but other coaches/counselors are untrained for or lack the necessary sensibilities.
 I also coach clients on dating and relationship skills, but only the ones that relate directly to their sex life.
 My clients value my service in many ways, but what they all say is I become a good friend who is very knowledgeable and with whom they can discuss this personal niche more thoroughly than with anyone else.

 No, I am not.
 I do not practice psychotherapy nor follow any other psychotherapeutic treatment models.
 At present, the public refers to everyone in my field as “sex therapists” even though there are several different types of professionals providing different services and functions (i.e. sexologists, sex educators, coaches) that often have little to do with psychology.
-It behooves me to utilize the term, “sex therapist,” or else it will be too difficult for prospective clients to locate me.
 There are sports psychologists, for example, for golf and other sports-related mental issues.
-There are also golf pros who coach you on your swing.
-Sex life coaching is like the golf pro coach.
+Then there are also golf pros who coach you on your swing– your physical movements that you must have obviously to play a great game.
+Sex life coaching has info on mental aspects f sex, but is more like the golf pro coach.
 Some clients have told me they don’t want to see a psychologist for improvements to their sex life and are happy to have found the professional that’s right for them.

 I’ve had several married couples as clients who were happy they saw psychology and medical-based sex therapists, relationship coaches, did marital therapy, or marriage counseling.
 They told me those fields solve other relationship problems, but are quite basic, conservatively biased, overreliant on prescription medications, or at worst, very limiting and judgmental when it came time to pose solutions.
-This does not make psych-based sex therapists and marriage counselors obsolete.
+This does not make psych-based sex therapists and marriage counselors obsolete and not all therapists are conservative.
 Again, if I see that a client’s sexual issues require the help of a psychotherapist or marital therapist, I tell them so and refer out for what they do best.
 In my clients’ experience, my brand of sex life coaching completes the arena of personal life development and issue resolution.

 You’re half-right.
-First of all, the sex had within a happy relationship can be good on a basic level, but not always.
+First of all, the sex had within a happy relationship can be good on a basic level, but not always, which can start to erode your level of sex life satisfaction if not addressed.
 Second, there can be problems that aren’t discussed in the present, but grow in time and remain unresolved.
 Finally, if your relationship is an overall happy one, yours is the ideal situation for transforming a “meat and potatoes” sex life within a happy relationship to a “french cuisine” sex life within that happy relationship.
 That isn’t to say that only the happiest of couples can benefit.
 I have successfully helped couples who were considering divorce as well.

 Human sexual and intimate interaction, that is both sophisticated and heartfelt, is in my view one of the best resources for sustaining and deepening a relationship.
 It starts by providing you and your partner/spouse with a renewable resource for healthy human touch and affection.
 Clients enjoy an increase in spontaneous mutual affection.
 Numerous studies have proven touch is vital to our health in addition to the health of our relationships.